 In an impassioned defence of the role of philanthropy in society, Beth Breeze tackles the main critiques levelled at philanthropy and questions the rationale for undermining, disparaging and trivialising philanthropic acts.
 She contends that although it might be flawed, philanthropy is a sector that ought to be celebrated and championed so that an abundance of causes and interests can flourish.

-Beth Breeze is Director of the Centre for Philanthropy and Senior Lecturer in Social Policy at the University of Kent.
+Beth Breeze is Director of the Centre for Philanthropy and Reader in Social Policy at the University of Kent.